ericdsw/vim-settings/README.md

 ./install.sh
 ```

-Plugins are managed by plug, which will be automatically installed if it's not already present
+Plugins are managed by Plug, which will be automatically installed if it's not already present.